 Welcome to Pleasantdale School District 107!
 Thank you for your service as a School Board Member.
 While this position is an unpaid, volunteer position, our district could not operate without you.
 You help set the direction and goals for the district; approve budgets and policies that guide the district's actions.
 As a board member you also play a role in setting the expectations and yearly goals for the Superintendent.
+The b.
+The Board's Belief Statement

-The Superintendent is the Board's one and only employee.
+Superintendent is the Board's one and only employee.
 It is through your work, along with the other board members and Superintendent, that our students see academic success, (fiscal responsibility to the community) and our teaching staff reach their professional goals.
 Thank you!